-Ep 42 – Mastering The Glass Half Full Approach
+Ep 42 – The Co-Founder of Respia On Mastering the Glass Half Full Approach

-Ep 42 - Mastering The Glass Half Full Approach
+Ep 42 - The Co-Founder of Respia On Mastering the Glass Half Full Approach

 In Episode 42, Katherine reveals the humble beginnings behind her internationally recognised startup.
 From improving her public speaking to navigating the startup world without any business experience, Katherine’s journey reveals how the best opportunities are often the ones we create for ourselves.

 For anyone who wants to pursue a startup at University or learn how to create opportunities for themselves, this episode is for you.

 Most of us are determined to pursue existing opportunities to advance our goals.